puppetlabs/puppetlabs-satellite_pe_tools/README.md

 Certificate Authority (CA) certificate that signed the Satellite server's SSL certificate must be available on the Puppet Enterprise master.

   By default, the CA certificate is located on the Satellite CA server.
 Copy the file `/etc/pki/katello/certs/katello-default-ca.crt` from the Satellite CA server to `/etc/puppetlabs/puppet/ssl/ca/katello-default-ca.crt` on each PE master.
-Note that if you place the certificate in a different location or give it a different name, you must set the `ssl_ca` parameter for the `pe_satellite` class to the file path of the CA certificate.
+Note that if you place the certificate in a different location or give it a different name, you must set the `ssl_ca` parameter for the `satellite_pe_tools` class to the file path of the CA certificate.

   Alternatively, if the Satellite SSL certificate is signed by a remote CA, the remote's CA certificate needs to be in `/etc/puppetlabs/puppet/ssl/ca/ca-certificate.crt`.
-In this case, set the `ssl_ca` parameter for the `pe_satellite` class to the file path of the CA certificate.
+In this case, set the `ssl_ca` parameter for the `satellite_pe_tools` class to the file path of the CA certificate.

-  If you do not wish to verify the identity of the Satellite server, you can set the[`verify_satellite_certificate`](#verify_satellite_certificate) parameter for the `pe_satellite` class to false.
+  If you do not wish to verify the identity of the Satellite server, you can set the[`verify_satellite_certificate`](#verify_satellite_certificate) parameter for the `satellite_pe_tools` class to false.

 5. Disable PE master identity verification